 Where such a height is an obstacle to operations on board a smaller height may be approved, provided the availability of closing arrangements or other circumstances make this substitution reasonable.
-Besides, in ships of restricted areas of navigation R2, R2-RSN, R2-RSN(4,5), R3-RSN and R3 the above pipe heights may be reduced on agreement with the Register.
+Besides, in ships of restricted areas of navigation R2, R2-RSN, R2-RSN(4,5), R3-RSN and R3 the above pipe heights may be reduced.
 However, they shall not be less than 600 and 380 mm, accordingly.